-Sud 777 immediately became one of my favorite restaurants in Mexico City after dining there in April 2018.
+Sud 777 immediately became one of my favorite restaurants in Mexico City after dining there.

 Mexican chef Edgar Nuñez gained valuable experience and inspiration during his twenties while staging at some of the world's best restaurants, including Noma and El Bulli.